(509) 454-8888 Fax: (509) 453-0061

-MRI is a way of looking inside the body without x-rays.
+MRI is a way of looking inside the body without radiation.
 The exam uses radio waves and magnetic field to create images of the soft tissues of the body.
 These images are then transferred onto a computer for interpretation.

 How Is The MRI Performed?

 You will be asked to lay on a table.
 The technologist will try and position you so that you are as comfortable as possible.
 You will be asked to remain still during the exam.

 Magnetic Resonance Imaging (MRI) is a safe, totally painless way for your physician to look into your body.
 The pictures created during the exam look at the soft tissue and provide information that can improve the diagnosis.
 This brochure is provided to answer the questions most frequently asked by people scheduled for an MRI examination.

 How Should I Prepare For The MRI Exam?

 You can eat, drink and take regularly prescribed medications prior to the exam.